Tountain/acoustic-tweezer-and-dynamic-stability-of-Mie-objects/README.md

 [3] T. Tang, L. Huang, An efficient semi-analytical procedure to calculate acoustic radiation force and torque for axisymmetric irregular bodies, Journal of Sound and Vibration 532 (2022) 117012.
 DOI: https://doi.org/10.1016/j.jsv.2022.117012

+[4] T. Tang, L. Huang.
+Soundiation: A software in evaluation of acoustophoresis driven by radiation force and torque on axisymmetric objects.
+The Journal of the Acoustical Society of America 152.5 (2022): 2934-2945.
+DOI: https://doi.org/10.1121/10.0015199

-[4] A. P. Seyranian and A. A. Mailybaev, Multiparameter stability theory with mechanical applications, World Scientifc, 2003.
+[5] A. P. Seyranian and A. A. Mailybaev, Multiparameter stability theory with mechanical applications, World Scientifc, 2003.

 - Paper